vitty84/WAFBench/pywb/README.md

 # this instance will be called when the option meet
 class parser(object):
     # parse option
-    # @param options: the parameters of the triggered option
+    # @param options: the parameters of the triggered option,
+    #                 it's the parameters list that doesn't include triggered option
     # @return:        the number of parameters of this parser need
     def parse(self, options):
         return 0

     # dump the option for wb
     # @return:        the options that will be passed to wb
+    #                 it's a parameters list. if space-separated string is inserted
+    #                 in to the return list, it'll be as just one parameter to pass to wb
     def dump(self):
         return []